 The ultimate one-hit-wonder.
 This Danish band remains forever plastic with its bubblegum pop hit.
 Surprisingly, thanks to their smash hit, Aqua, is the countries best ever selling band.
 They did go on to release further hits and albums that did chart, however, nothing could compare to Barbie girl, which is also one the decades most sold songs.

 Today: The band started touring again and released some music in 2018 entitled Rookie.
 They’re not getting stuck in the past.

 Released: 1997 | Album: Urban Hymens | Single Sales: 3 million* | Hot 100 Peak: 12 | Nationality: British

 Oasis, but not.
 This band controlled the radios in 1997 with this mashup of classic and rock.
-Despite a semi-successful follow up single Lucky Man, this band shall be forever haunted by the opening strings of Bitter Sweet Sympathy.
-The beloved strings that define the song come from an orchestral version of the Rolling Stones 60’s classic The Last Time.
+Despite a semi-successful follow up single Lucky Man, this band shall be forever defined by the opening strings of Bitter Sweet Sympathy.
+The beloved strings come from an orchestral version of the Rolling Stones 60’s classic The Last Time.
 They ran into major copyright issues with Allen Klein who owned the rights to the Rolling Stones’ single.
 Only after Klein’s death, Jagger and Richards gave the Verve the complete rights to the song – 22 years after its release.
 The band broke up and had multiple reunions, there last being in 2008.

 Today: The lead singer struggles with a solo career.
 Other band members formed a new band called Black Submarine.